Frequently Asked Questions

 Q: Why isn't the Cultural Event information on my Viking Web account always current?

 It normally takes about 3 to 5 business days to process and record Cultural Events credits on your Viking Web account.
 If you believe that there is an error in your Cultural Events record, please contact the Registrar’s Office.

 Q: What will happen if I don't complete six Cultural Events per year?
 Are there consequences?

 Berry students are given the latitude to plan ahead and make sure that they have attended the required number of Cultural Events by graduation.
 This means that you are free to attend more or fewer events in any given year as long as the required total is achieved by the deadline in the semester you graduate.
 Students are advised to complete as many CE’s as they can in advance of semesters where they may be student teaching, in an internship, moving off-campus or involved in other activities that might interfere with completing the Cultural Events requirement.

 Q: What if I'm just a few Cultural Events short at the end of my senior year?
 Won't an exception be made for me so that I can graduate on time?

 Q: What if I graduate early?
 Am I still required to attend 24 Cultural Events?

 A: No. You are required to attend three Cultural Events for each semester that you are a full-time student in residence at Berry.
 If for example, a student transferred in as a Sophomore and graduated in six semesters, he or she would be required to complete eighteen Cultural Events.
 Conversely, students whose residency at Berry extends past eight semesters are still only required to accumulate twenty-four CE credits.

 Q: I have some great ideas about improving the Cultural Events Program.
 Who can I talk to?

-A: Please feel free to contact the CE Committee chair or any other committee member.
+Please feel free to contact the CE Committee Chair or any committee member (see Cultural Events Committee Members 2015-2016).
 Our goal is to make the CE Program as enriching as possible, and we welcome your suggestions.